-In this review I will highlight a few of the latest publications, starting with a particular focus on the Idaho Suite for solo piano.
+In this review I will highlight my favourite so far, the recently published Idaho Suite for solo piano.

 The Idaho Suite is a new six-movement work written for members of the MTNA Collegiate Chapter at the University of Idaho.
-In terms of the level of the pieces, I would suggest that they broadly orbit around ABRSM Grades 7-8.
+The premiere took place in November 2017, with each of the original dedicatees performing.

 According to the introduction: